Isosorbide dinitrate (By mouth)

 Tablet, Long Acting Capsule, Long Acting Tablet, Chewable Tablet

-- Swallow the extended-release tabletor extended-release capsule whole.
+- Extended-release tablet or capsule: Swallow the tablet or capsule whole.
 Do not break, crush, or chew it.

-- If you are using the sublingual tablet (under the tongue), sit down while taking this medicine.
-Wet the tablet with water or saliva.
-Place the tablet under your tongue and let it dissolve there.
+- Sublingual tablet: Sit down while you take this medicine.
+Wet the tablet with water.
+Place it under your tongue and let it dissolve.
 Do not chew, crush, or swallow the tablet whole.
-Avoid eating, drinking, or smoking while tablet is dissolving.
+Do not eat, drink, or smoke while the tablet is dissolving.
 If your chest pain lasts longer than 5 minutes, put a second tablet under your tongue.
 If the pain lasts another 5 minutes, use a third tablet.
 If your pain does not go away after the third dose, call your doctor and have someone take you to a hospital.

 Drugs and Foods to Avoid: